Frequently Asked Questions

 I often see that anywhere from one treatment a week for 6-12 weeks usually leaves people with lasting and concrete results.

-• Raku Acupuncture is not currently “in-network” with any insurance providers, meaning we cannot accept insurance directly at this time.
-Our clients pay by keeping a card on file which is charged after every session.
-We can then provide what’s called a “superbill” which clients can submit directly to their insurance companies for out of network reimbursement.
+I can provide what’s called a “superbill” which clients can submit directly to their insurance companies for out of network reimbursement.

 I also HAPPILY accept funds from Health Savings Accounts (HSA) or Flex Spending Accounts (FSA).
 These are accounts that are tax free, can be used for health related expenses only, and are a facet of a high deductible insurance plan.

 I also encourage you to consider that your health is your greatest investment.
 It’s an unfortunate fact, but the longer we put off caring for our health, the longer it often costs to manage in the long run.
-Your body is the vehicle that carries you through your life; you cannot escape it.
-In many ways, you can’t afford NOT to take better care of your health.
-Your body, and your opportunity to move through life with less concerns and stress, depends on your investing in yourself.

 • Clients pay the whole cost of the session up front.
 Then, if eligible with their insurance plan, they can submit the superbills for the acupuncture sessions directly to their insurance companies (typically through the insurance company client portal), and may be reimbursed a percentage of the fee for the sessions in the superbill.